Lymphoedema after breast cancer treatment

 Lymphoedema is pronounced lim-fo-dee-ma.
-It is chronic swelling, usually of an arm or leg.
-It happens because cancer, or the effects of treatment, block the normal fluid drainage channels of the lymphatic system.
+It means long term (chronic) swelling.
+It can happen because cancer, or the effects of treatment, block the normal fluid drainage channels of the lymphatic system.
 Fluid called lymph begins to collect in an area and doesn't drain in the normal way.
 So the area swells.
 The information on this page is mainly for people who have lymphoedema following treatment for breast cancer.
 People with other cancers who have lymphoedema can look at our section about lymphoedema.

 About 1 in 5 people (20%) will have lymphoedema of the arm after breast cancer treatment that includes surgery to remove lymph nodes or radiotherapy to the lymph nodes in the armpit.
+Some people have lymphoedema in the breast area but this is less common.
 If you have no treatment for the lymphoedema, it will get worse.
-It can be painful and make it difficult to move your arm.
+It can be painful and over time can make it difficult to move your arm.

-Lymphoedema is becoming less common because many specialists now use a procedure called sentinel lymph node biopsy so that they can just remove a few lymph nodes and avoid damaging lymph channels.
-They also try to avoid giving women both surgery and radiotherapy to the armpit beacuse this combination greatly increases the risk of causing lymphoedema.
+Lymphoedema is becoming less common because many specialists now use a procedure called sentinel lymph node biopsy (SNB).
+SNB means that they can just remove a few lymph nodes and avoid damaging lymph channels.
+They also try to avoid giving women both surgery and radiotherapy to the armpit because this combination greatly increases the risk of causing lymphoedema.